 Looking very renaissance.
 William Harris (Tudor person) many greats grampa.
 Sir William Harris (21 September 1556 – 14 November 1616) was an English knight, land owner, and a notable incorporator in the third Virginia Company of London.

 This Harris family appears to have originated some 40 to 50 miles east-north-east of London and on the north bank of the River Crouch.
 The village of Cricksea (or Creeksea) exists today on this peninsula in Essex County.
 Creeksea is located about two miles west of Burnham-on-the-Crouch and about 18 miles inland from the North Sea.
 Anciently called "Danes Island", this area was inhabited largely by Norman families after the conquest in 1066.
 Harris Arms of William's grandfather and namesake, presumed to be similar or the same as Sir William's Obverse and Reverse of the Seal of the Virginia Company Rapier of Sir William Harris held in All Saint's Church.

 10 Best Companies for Non-GMO Heirloom Seeds.
 Steer clear of Monsanto’s GMO seeds and support companies doing the most good for the planet If you buy seeds that aren’t organic, open pollinated or heirlooms, you are most likely buying from a company owned Monsanto called Seminis.

 Seminis has been buying up patents on most nursery seed varieties like Early Girl and Better Boy tomatoes.
 Even if the particular seeds you choose from these companies aren’t GMO, you’re still sending money back to Monsanto.
 The only way to be sure you’re not buying genetically modified seed is to buy organic, heirloom or open pollinated seed from companies who take the Safe Seed Pledge.
 While there are hundreds of companies that have signed the Safe Seed Pledge, the Small Footprint Family highlights the following ten because “they each have something extra special about their mission, their catalog, or their business practices that fosters greater sustainability for people and planet.”
+1. 2.
+3. 4.
+5. 6.
+7. 8.
+9. 10.
 Bill Philips - c.
 1900, The Cliff House, burned and...